Create effective assistive technology solutions to help diverse learners succeed

 Association of Educational Therapists (AET) website: www.aetonline.org/

-AET Mission Statement: www.aetonline.org/index.php/about/mission-statement/
+AET Mission Statement: www.aetonline.org/index.php/about/statement-of-commitment-mission-statement/

-AT4LD is also designed to assist teachers, learning specialists, other education professionals, and parents – in essence, anyone who teaches, works with, or supports the 1-in-5 students who struggle with brain-based learning difficulties, and who wants guidance on how to help these students with technology.
+AT4LD is also designed to assist teachers, learning specialists, other education professionals, and parents – in essence, anyone who teaches, works with, or supports the 1-in-5 students with brain-based learning difficulties, and who wants guidance on how to help these students with technology.

 About UCSC Extension

 From their "About" webpage (www.ucsc-extension.edu/about/):